QuentinRougemont/genome_annotation/README.md

 ### note on input naming:

 we recommend to use short name for each haplotype and avoid any special characters appart from underscore.

+For instance:

+species-1.fasta **will not be valid in GeneSpace**.
+Use Species1.fasta instead.

+For the chromosome we recommand a standard naming including the Species name within it like so:

+**Species1_chr1** or **Species1_contig1**

+kepp things as simple as possible

 # Example input data: